BillPetti/foursquare_covid_function/README.md

 aggregate = 'state'
 type = 'grouped'
 state_name = NA
+index = FALSE
 ```
 - `aggregate`: indicates if the data should be at the state or state-county level
 - `type`: indicates whether to return
 - `state_name`: if left `NA`, all states are returned.
 If a state is names, only data for that state will be returned.
+- `index`: whether to add an indexed version of the visit data.
+Foursquare previously included this, but changed to raw visits in May.

 If you want all the state-level, grouped data, you would run: